ID : 599209701867177

 HAMOIR

 Hamoir is essentially a rural commune.
-The Ourthe valley crossing the commune from south to north contributes to its tourist development mainly in Hamoir and Comblain-la-Tour ( SNCB stations, campsites, hotels, restaurants).
-The Ourthe successively receives the Néblon at Hamoir, the Bloquay at Fairon and the Boé at Comblain-la-Tour.
-Hamoir also has a dairy product processing factory and numerous shops (mainly on rue du Pont).
-The town is crossed by National Route 66 which serves as a landmark.
-In Huy, we talk about the ""Route de Hamoir"".
+The Ourthe valley, which crosses the commune from south to north, contributes to its tourist development, mainly in Hamoir and Comblain-la-Tour ( SNCB train stations, campsites, hotels, restaurants).
+The Ourthe successively receives the Néblon in Hamoir, the Bloquay in Fairon and the Boé in Comblain-la-Tour.
+Hamoir also has a dairy processing plant and numerous shops (mainly in Rue du Pont).
+The commune is crossed by the National Route 66, which serves as a landmark.
+In Huy, we speak of the "Hamoir road".

-The commune is part of four different natural regions: theArdenne in the woods east of Filot, the Calestienne in Filot, the Famenne in a large part of Hamoir, Fairon and Comblain-la-Tour and the Condroz in Sparmont and Lawé .
+The commune is part of four different natural regions: the Ardennes in the woods east of Filot, the Calestienne in Filot, the Famenne in a large part of Hamoir, Fairon and Comblain-la-Tour and the Condroz in Sparmont and Lawé .

 The commune of Hamoir is made up of three former communes and four villages: